Randomized PCA Forest for Unsupervised Outlier Detection: Experiments and Evaluation

-In order to have a better overview of the comparison of the proposed method with the competitors, we include the critical difference diagram which is created based on Table~\ref{tbl:allresults}.
+To have a better overview of the comparison of the proposed method with the competitors, we present the critical difference diagram for the cases $k = 10$ and $k = 20$.
+We use the best AUC value of the $p = 1$ and $p = 5$ cases for the RPCA Forest in this diagram.
 The critical difference diagram (Fig.~\ref{fg:cdd-full}) shows the result of the rank analysis and orders method based on their performance from right to left.
-It is evident that the proposed method performs the best in overall, demonstrating a relatively high margin with KNNW which is the second-best method.
+The diagram follows the methodology of \citet{demsar2006statistical}.
+The Friedman test is used to detect significant differences in performance, followed by a post-hoc Wilcoxon signed-rank test with Holm’s correction to identify pairwise differences.
+Based on empirical observations and statistical analysis of the CD diagrams, it is evident that the proposed method shows better (albeit not significant overall) performance figures than the competitors.